 Johnson & Wales University is not authorized to grant an apostille seal.
 That authentication is obtained only through the Rhode Island Secretary of State Office.
 JWU can, however, assist by providing notarized copies of transcripts and/or diplomas for students seeking an apostille seal.

 The Apostille Request form should be included with all documents needing notarization and certification.
 Johnson & Wales will notarize and certify documents intended for the apostille at no charge and return them as requested.
 Please allow up to 10 business days for processing.

-Once you receive your document(s), they must be mailed to the Rhode Island Secretary of State’s office for completion of the Apostille.
-A check or money order made out to the “Rhode Island Secretary of State” for $5.00 per document must be included with the Apostille request.
+Once you receive your document(s), they must be mailed to the Rhode Island Secretary of State’s office for completion of the apostille.
+A check or money order (made out to “Rhode Island Secretary of State”) for $5.00 per document must be included with the apostille request.
 Additionally, include a cover letter that states:

 Division of Business Services

 Providence, RI 02904

 The Secretary of State’s office processes requests in the date and order in which they are received.
 Please allow 5 business days (Monday–Friday) for processing.
 Mailed requests are returned via USPS First Class Mail.
 Walk-in requests are available and do not require an appointment.

 For more information, please refer to the Rhode Island Secretary of State’s website.